jundalisay/spblist/content/en/research/descartes/geometry/part-02.md

 {{< q a="Pappus" >}}
 "The place to 3 and 4 lines which Apollonius says in the third book was not completed by Euclid, nor could he complete it himself, nor anyone else: but not even to add a little to what Euclid wrote, by those conic [sections] which were demonstrated up to Euclid's time, etc."

-"But the place to three and four lines, in which (Apollonius) boasts magnificently and shows off, without any thanks to him who had written before, is of this kind.
+"But the place to 3 and 4 lines, in which (Apollonius) boasts magnificently and shows off, without any thanks to him who had written before, is of this kind.

 If 3 straight lines given in position are drawn from one and the same point to the 3 lines at given angles, and the ratio of the rectangle contained by the two drawn [lines] to the square of the remaining [line] is given: the point touches a solid locus, that is one of the 3 conic sections.